Inflation in India: Optimal inflation rate

 It arises as the basic theme in deciding an adequate monetary policy.
-There are two debatable proportions for an effective inflation, whether it should be in the range of 1–3 per cent as the inflation rate that persists in the industrialized economy or should it be in the range of 6–7 per cent.
+There are two debatable proportions for an effective inflation: whether it should be in the range of 1-3 per cent as the inflation rate that persists in the industrialized economy or should it be in the range of 6-7 per cent.
 While deciding on the elaborate inflation rate certain problems occur regarding its measurement.

 The measurement bias has often calculated an inflation rate that is comparatively more than actual.
-Secondly, there often arises a problem when the quality improvements in the product are in need to be captured out, hence it affects the price index.
-The consumer preference for a cheaper goods affects the consumption basket at costs, for the increased expenditure on the cheaper goods takes time for the increased weight and measuring inflation.
-The Boskin Commission has measured 1.1 per cent of the increased inflation in USA every annum.
-The commission points out for the developed countries comprehensive study on inflation to be fairly low.
+Secondly, there typically arises an issue when the quality improvements in the product need to be captured out.
+Hence, it affects the price index.
+The consumer preference for cheaper goods affects the consumption basket at costs, for the increased expenditure on the cheaper goods takes time for the increased weight and measuring inflation.
+The Boskin Commission has measured 1.1 per cent of the increased inflation in the USA per annum.
+The commission points out that comprehensive studies on inflation in developed countries appear to be fairly low.

 Money supply and inflation

-The Good Quantitative Easing by the central banks with the effect of an increased money supply in an economy often helps to increase or moderate inflationary targets.
+Quantitative easing by the central banks with the effect of an increased money supply in an economy typically helps to increase or moderate inflationary targets.
 There is a puzzle formation between low-rate inflation and a high growth of money supply.

 When the current rate of inflation is low, a high worth of money supply warrants the tightening of liquidity and an increased interest rate for a moderate aggregate demand and the avoidance of any potential problems.
-Further, in case of a low output a tightened monetary policy would affect the production in a much more severe manner.
+Further, in case of a low output, a tightened monetary policy would affect the production in a much more severe manner.

-The supply shocks have known to play a dominant role in the regard of monetary policy.
-The bumper harvest in 1998–99 with a buffer yield in wheat, sugarcane, and pulses had led to an early supply condition further driving their prices from what were they in the last year.
-The increased import competition since 1991 with the trade liberalisation in place have widely contributed to the reduced manufacturing competition with a cheaper agricultural raw materials and the fabric industry.
+Supply shocks are known to play a dominant role in regard to monetary policy.
+The bumper harvest in 1998-99 with a buffer yield in wheat, sugarcane, and pulses led to an early supply condition further driving their prices from what they were in the previous year.
+The increased import competition since 1991 with the trade liberalisation in place has widely contributed to the reduced manufacturing competition with cheaper agricultural raw materials and the fabric industry.
 These cost-saving-driven technologies have often helped to drive a low inflation rate.

-The normal growth cycles accompanied with the international price pressures has several times being characterized by domestic uncertainties.
+The normal growth cycles accompanied by international price pressures have several times been characterized by domestic uncertainties.